-Here’s a quick rundown: The Kingdom of Hawaii was a thriving monarchy under the rule of King Kamehameha I (united the islands in 1810).
+Here’s a quick rundown: The Kingdom of Hawaii was a thriving monarchy under the rule of King Kamehameha I (who united the islands in 1810).
 The first missionaries showed up in 1820.
-The first sugar cane plantation was opened in 1835, and the Hawaiian Islands developed a reputation as prime agricultural land (this is when American influence in Hawaiian government begins–the major business owners in Hawaii were American).
+The first sugar cane plantation started in 1835, and the Hawaiian Islands developed a reputation as prime agricultural land (this is when American influence in Hawaiian government begins–the major business owners in Hawaii were American).
 By the 1850s, the plantations were booming and they needed more labor.
 Immigrants were recruited from China, Japan, Korea, the Philippines, and Portugal.

 It gets really complicated from here, but basically a coup to overthrow the Kingdom of Hawaii followed immediately, designed largely by American businessmen and backed by the US military (a show of force mostly).
 To protect American property and interests in the Kingdom of Hawaii, the Republic of Hawaii was formed as the US tried to move towards annexation (the American businessmen forming the Republic of Hawaii kept the US from being technically directly involved).

 The sugarcane plantations kept booming.
 Business was good.
 Pearl Harbor was attacked in 1941.
 Hawaii was admitted as the 50th state in 1959.
 And now tourism is the most dominant economic driver in the islands.